 Or use our contact form.

-Educational Center is a 501(c)(3) non-profit charitable organization.
-All donations are tax deductible.
+New Beginnings Educational Center is a 501(c)(3) non-profit charitable organization.
+Donations are tax deductible.

 We look forward to hearing